ArsenTech/arsentech.github.io/README.md

 ### 0.5: [Prototype Version](https://github.com/ArsenTech/prototype-website) (2020-2021)
 - Initialized the Website
-- Made Every Page As a Separate HTML Files
+- Made Every Page a Separate HTML File
 - Added JQuery Lightbox
-- Added 404 Page and Page, That Shows When JS is Disabled
+- Added a 404 Page and a Page That Shows When JS is Disabled
-- Because It has Alot of Bugs and Slow Performance, I Replaced that with a version 1.0
+- Because it has a lot of Bugs and Slow Performance, I replaced it with a version 1.0

 ### 1.0: First Release (2021-2023)
 - Reinitialized the Website